alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

     - Think of this as a `print` statement.
 - `PSE`: Pause the program and and display the X register.
     - Not sure how this is different from `SHOW` instructions.
 - `WINDOW #`: Sets the segment of the X register to display.
 The X register is divided into up to 8, 8-digit segments, each of which can be displayed.
 The default view is 0 (the leftmost segment).
 The rightmost segment is 7.
-This will most likely not be very useful for those using the Saturnine Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
+This will most likely not be very useful for those using the Jovial Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
 - `<` and `>`: Scroll the display left and right, respectively.
-This will most likely not be very useful for those using the Saturnine Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
+This will most likely not be very useful for those using the Jovial Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
 - `R/S`: This pauses the program and allows the user to enter data.
 This data could be into the stack or into memory.
 The program will resume after the user presses `R/S` again.
 - `CLEAR MEM`: Clears all memory registers.